ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Ensure the instrument is running and in a setup state (e.g. so you can take screenshots of blocks, motors, running VIs, etc.)
 - Ensure all command lines to EPICS are closed
 - Shutdown IBEX and [upgrade the ISISICP](Upgrade-ISISICP)
+  - Do not do this step for release 5.2
 - Run `<public share>\installation_and_upgrade\instrument_deploy.bat`
     - It will look for the highest version number in the release folder as a source.
     - If you want to install a non-default release you need to set the `SUFFIX` variable in the batch file.
 For example with `x.y.z` being the current release and `hotfix` being the suffix, it will look for the folder `Releases/x.y.z-hotfix`